 By having the Variable Element Container element present in the payload, a single management frame is able to include more than a single element.

-The FCS field of management frames contains the frame check sequence as defined in 6.2.1.5.
+The FCS field of management frames contains the frame check sequence as defined in 6.2.5.

+Poll Frame